transneptune/nomic/README.md

 **111.** If a rule-change as proposed is unclear, ambiguous, paradoxical, or destructive of play, or if it arguably consists of two or more rule-changes compounded or is an amendment that makes no difference, or if it is otherwise of questionable value, then the other players may suggest amendments or argue against the proposal before the vote.
 A reasonable time must be allowed for this debate.
 The proponent decides the final form in which the proposal is to be voted on and, unless the Judge has been asked to do so, also decides the time to end debate and vote.

-**112.** The state of affairs that constitutes winning may not be altered from achieving n points to any other state of affairs.
-The magnitude of n and the means of earning points may be changed, and rules that establish a winner when play cannot continue may be enacted and (while they are mutable) be amended or repealed.

 **113.** A player always has the option to forfeit the game rather than continue to play or incur a game penalty.
 No penalty worse than losing, in the judgment of the player to incur it, may be imposed.

 **114.** There must always be at least one mutable rule.
 The adoption of rule-changes must never become completely impermissible.